Mental Health Facilities Cheshire, CT

 Childrens Center Of Hamden - 1.2 miles from Cheshire, CT

 Childrens Center Of Hamden is a mental health facility in Hamden, CT, located at 1400 Whitney Avenue, in the 6517 zip code.
-Childrens Center Of Hamden provides residential treatment, partial hospitalization/day treatment and outpatient treatment.
-Childrens Center Of Hamden provides trauma therapy, activity therapy and psychotropic medication to young adults and children / adolescents.
-Childrens Center Of Hamden also supports people with trauma, transitional age young adults and people requiring dual diagnosis treatment.
-Some other services available at Childrens Center Of Hamden include family psychoeducation, intensive case management and psychosocial rehabilitation services.
+Childrens Center Of Hamden provides outpatient treatment, partial hospitalization/day treatment and residential treatment.
+Childrens Center Of Hamden provides activity therapy, behavior modification and dialectical behavior therapy to young adults and children / adolescents.
+Childrens Center Of Hamden also supports transitional age young adults, people with serious mental illness and people requiring dual diagnosis treatment.
+Some other services available at Childrens Center Of Hamden include education services, psychosocial rehabilitation services and intensive case management.

 Learn More